SuicideTALKcom/Brand-Statement/README.md

 * Graduate of first Lonestar College 2-year certificate program in Interactive Multimedia Production

-* Fall 2019 Houston Community College Graduate in Digital Communications with Associate Degree

 * Founder and Owner of Eagle Vision Digital, a full-service interactive digital media company

 * Consultant to the Houston Advanced Research Center for all new and traditional digital media

 * Developer of first Department of Defense standardized Interactive Electronic Technical Manual

-* Developer of first interactive and searchable NCAA training program for collegiate officiating
+* Developer of first interactive NCAA multimedia training program for collegiate officiating

+* Project Manager of Baker Hughes Process Systems interactive 3D program and Houston OTC Presenter

 * Project Manager of Electronically Produced Interactive Catalogues for Fortune 500 companies

-* Founder and President of SuicideTALK.com, an international suicide prevention organization
+* Founder and Developer of SuicideTALK.com, an international suicide crisis prevention website

-* Gold Congressional Award Medal recipient presented for initiative, service, and achievement
+* U.S. Gold Congressional Award Medal recipient, 15 presented nationally the year of recognition

 * International, National, Regional, State, Council, District and Unit Leader in Scouting Program

 * Only Texas Eagle Scout to earn every merit badge during first nine decades of American Scouting

+* National Hornaday Award recipient for distinguished conservation service, one of four presented

+* National Sea Scouts Quartermaster Award - highest rank attainable in the Sea Scouting program

 * Award recipient: Outstanding Young Men in America, Youth Leadership in America, Young American

-* U.S.A.
-National Hornaday Award recipient presented for distinguished service to conservation

-* National Sea Scouts Quartermaster Award - highest rank attainable in the Sea Scouting program

 * Texas Triathlon Seven - First Place in Men's Business Team Division, competing in cycling leg